PranavKhadpe/thoughts/notes/open-source.md

 ## Are programs like GSoC a net negative to organizations that `shepherd' contributions for people that never return?

 ## Measuring software modularity and understanding how firms retain control

+Herbert Simon famously said, “Every problem-solving effort must begin with creating a representation for the problem” and “solving a problem simply means representing it so as to make the solution transparent” (Simon, 1996, pp. 108 and 132).
+In other words, good representations can help illuminate important dimensions of a problem.

 Using something like [fractal figures](https://www.researchgate.net/publication/249607047_Analysing_Software_Repositories_to_Understand_Software_Evolution) to understand where firms retain control?